-Parents/carers and children, where the child has a higher level of need, are invited to provision meetings at least three times a year where targets in learning plans are reviewed and new targets set.
+Parents/carers and children, where the child has a higher level of need, are invited to provision meetings at least three times a year where targets can be reviewed and new targets set.
+Provision is assessed every short term and stored digitally on our platform, Provision Map.
+Families are invited to comment on line as well as attending face to face meetings.